nlovett218/ExileMineLimiter/README.md

 be allowed to place mines.
 If the player is inside their own friendly territory, the mine is persistent and will be respawned on restart if not triggered.
 Players will be given ownership of the mine if they die or reconnect so it fixes the issue where you lose ownership of the mine after you die or log out.

 Mine Detectors also work with this system!
-Simply add them to your traders and loot tables, and it will instantly start picking up the mines.
+Simply add them to your traders and loot tables, and it will instantly start picking up the mines on the radar.
 This is because the mines are spawned by the server instead of by the client.